Erik's Home-page, V19012008

 Electronics/Technology:

-1. A nice point to start a search for many nice topics about electronics - e.g. Sam Goldwasser's FAQ.
+1. A nice point to start a search for many nice topics about electronics - e.g. Sam Goldwasser's FAQs.

-2. A nice collection of links can be fond on the HF-Pages.
+2. A nice collection of links can be found on the HF-Pages.

 3. Following pages deal with HF: Look at SOMIS' for practical (ham radio) issues.

-4. Looking for data-sheets try the following links: The famous Chipdir, Semiconductor Data-sheets, the Data-sheet catalog, the Data-sheet archive, AllDataSheet and Elektroda in Poland.
+4. Looking for data-sheets try the following links: The famous Chipdir, Semiconductor Data-sheets, the Data-sheet catalog, the Data-sheet archive, and AllDataSheet.
+But in my opinion, the best database currently is datasheets360 since it offers direct access to many pdf files, works with all browsers, is not bloated with Ads and it lists lots of vintage parts, too!

 6. Some nice projects (some related to vintage computing) can be found on SparetimeGizmos or if you want to build a spectrum analyzer, look here.